processing/processing-pi-website/content/tutorial/capacitive-touch-keyboard/index.md

 (Video of various capacitive touch examples goes here)

 Excited to try this out?
-Let's take a look at what you will need to make this!
+Let's take a look at what you will need to make use capacitive touch in your sketches!

 ## Project materials:

-To build a capacitive touch keyboard, you would need to have the following:
+To build a capacitive touch keyboard or similar input device, you would need to have the following:

 - a Raspberry Pi model 3+, 3 or 2 (those are recommended, it will work the Pi Zero and older versions, albeit much more slowly) with Processing [installed](https://pi.processing.org/get-started/)
 - TV or any screen / monitor with HDMI input
-- MPR121 Capacitive Touch Sensor Breakout
+- MPR121 12-key Capacitive Touch Sensor Breakout
 - Copper tape or any other conductor for capacitive touch electrodes
 - Headphones or a speaker with integrated amplifier
 - Alligator clips or soldering iron with solder
 - Breadboard
 - Wires

+{{% message title="Using other capacitive touch ICs" %}}
+Processing has support for MPR121 IC via MPR121 class in one of the "Hardware I/O" library examples titled [Touch_I2C_MPR121](https://github.com/processing/processing/tree/master/java/libraries/io/examples/Touch_I2C_MPR121).
+It is possible to use another IC instead of MPR121 by reading through IC's datasheet and creating your own class for it.
+For example CAP1188 is another affordable candidate.
+{{% /message %}}

+With these components on hand, let's take a look how to take advantage of using a special hardware interface (I2C) to communicate with MPR121 capactive touch sensor.

-## Using I2C interface
+## I2C interface on Raspberry Pi

+Raspberry Pi and similar single board computers support I2C interface for communicating with microcontrollers that support I2C protocol.
+According to [Sparkfun tutorial](https://learn.sparkfun.com/tutorials/i2c) on I2C:

+> The Inter-integrated Circuit (I2C) Protocol is a protocol intended to allow multiple “slave” digital integrated circuits (“chips”) to communicate with one or more “master” chips.
+Like the Serial Peripheral Interface (SPI), it is only intended for short distance communications within a single device.
+Like Asynchronous Serial Interfaces (such as RS-232 or UARTs), it only requires two signal wires to exchange information.

+How is this used in practice?
+Let's say you have a microcontroller that is I2C compatible.
+You'd identify 4 pins necessary to connect it to Raspberry Pi:

+- Positive power (usually +3.3V)
+- Ground
+- Serial Clock (SCL)
+- Serial Data (SDA)

+Then, connect those pins as follows:

+{{< figure src="rpi-i2c.png" link="rpi-i2c.png" width="500" title="Connecting I2C device (chip) to a Raspberry Pi" >}}

+processing can use i2c https://processing.org/reference/libraries/io/I2C.html
+library is built in

+Processing supports I2C interface via
 - How to plug in
 - Which pins?
 - Working with I2c interface (sidenote or short paragraph)